 Remember that you are your children’s biggest advocate

 If you are seeing some concerns I listed above in your child, such as speech issues, learning difficulties, emotional problems, or physical symptoms, work collaboratively with professionals.
 Be sure doctors are evaluating your child as a whole person, explore answers before dismissing your concerns and they rule out mask wearing as a possible reason for symptoms.
 Most importantly, they should work with you and your values.
 Don't be shy to question them and continue to pursue answers.
-It will take effort but continue to seek providers who meet these qualifications.
+It will take ffort but continue to seek providers who meet these qualifications.